Breeze/breeze.github.io/doc-net/webapi-controller-core.md

 Listed below is a code fragment from our [Creating a Breeze Server example](https://github.com/Breeze/northwind-core-ng-demo/blob/master/STEPS-Server-Core3.md).

 In this fragment in the `ConfigureServices` method, we need to
-1. Enable MVC, so our `BreezeController` class can be used to handle requests
+1. Enable MVC, so our `NorthwindController` class can be used to handle requests
 2. Set JSON serialization options so the client-side Breeze can send and receive entities.
 All communications between Breeze clients and Web API controllers are formatted as JSON.
 A Web API formatter serializes .NET objects as JSON.
 Out-of-the box, the Web API installs a very simple default formatter that isn't configured optimally for Breeze clients.
 Note that we explicitly reconfigure the formatter to remove the default behaviour that automatically renames entity and property names during serialization.
 Instead we will use the BreezeJS  [`NamingConvention`](/doc-js/metadata#NamingConvention) mechanism instead.
 3. Add an exception filter, so errors are communicated to the Breeze client
-4. Add the DbContext to dependency injection, so our BreezeController can receive it
+4. Add the DbContext to dependency injection, so our `NorthwindController` can receive it

 add some MVC options to let the Breeze client communicate with the server: